Godzilla Singular Point

-Godzilla Singular Point (ゴジラ S.P ＜シンギュラポイント＞, Gojira Shingyura Pointo) is a Japanese anime television series co-produced by the animation studios Bones and Orange.
-Licensed by Netflix and directed by Atsushi Takahashi, the series premiered on March 25, 2021 on Netflix in Japan, and on Tokyo MX and other channels on April 1 to June 24, 2021.
+Godzilla Singular Point (ゴジラ S.P ＜シンギュラポイント＞, Gojira Shingyura Pointo) is a Japanese anime television series directed by Atsushi Takahashi and written by Toh EnJoe.
+Produced by the animation studios Bones and Orange and licensed by Netflix, the series premiered on March 25, 2021, on Netflix in Japan, and on Tokyo MX and other channels on April 1 to June 24, 2021.
 The series is part of the Godzilla franchise and features monsters from its Shōwa era (1954–1975).
+In 2023, EnJoe suggested that a second season of the series may be produced.

 Plot

-The setting is Nigashio City, Chiba Prefecture in the year 2030.
-Engineer Yun Arikawa of the local "do-it-all" shop Otaki Factory investigates happenings in a Western-style house, long thought abandoned.
+In Nigashio City, Chiba Prefecture in the year 2030, engineer Yun Arikawa of the local "do-it-all" shop Otaki Factory investigates happenings in a Western-style mansion, long thought abandoned.
 Mei Kamino, a graduate student studying imaginary creatures, investigates mysterious signals received from Misakioku, the former Tsuguno district's administrative building.
-These two strangers, visiting completely different places as part of completely different investigations, both hear the same song.
-As they become united, they are led into a battle beyond imagination involving the whole world.
-Godzilla Singular Point features a brand new staff and original story which depicts the young geniuses as they take on this unprecedented threat to the universe with their companions.
+These two strangers, investigating mysteries in two different locations, both hear the same song.
+As they are brought together by this common mystery, they are led into a battle against an unprecedented threat to the universe.

 Characters

 Production

-On October 6, 2020, Toho Animation and Netflix announced plans for an anime Godzilla series, titled Godzilla Singular Point, it aired from April 1 to June 24, 2021 on Tokyo MX and other channels.
+On October 6, 2020, Toho Animation and Netflix announced plans for an anime Godzilla series, titled Godzilla Singular Point.
+It aired from April 1 to June 24, 2021, on Tokyo MX and other channels.
 Production for the show is by Bones in partnership with Orange, blending hand-drawn and computer animation styles respectively.
-Atsushi Takahashi served as the director with scripts by Toh EnJoe, and music composed by Kan Sawada.
+Atsushi Takahashi served as the director, with scripts by Toh EnJoe and music composed by Kan Sawada, who incorporates Akira Ifukube’s themes into the series.
 Character design was handled by Blue Exorcist manga creator Kazue Kato, with former Studio Ghibli animator Eiji Yamamori designing the monsters.
 The series' opening theme, "in case...", is performed by BiSH, while Polkadot Stingray performed the ending theme song "Aoi" (青い, Blue).
-There is also the recurring insert theme "ALAPU UPALA", performed by Indian-American singer Annette Philip, which is utilized in the storyline as a deus ex machina.
+There is also the recurring insert theme "ALAPU UPALA", performed by Indian-American singer Annette Philip, which is utilized in the storyline as a plot device.
 The series debuted earlier on Netflix in Japan on March 25, 2021, which was followed by a global release on June 24, 2021.